IAM-Heimdall/Docs/docs/valueproposition/PhysicalDevices.md

 ---
 layout: default
 title: Physical Devices and IOT
-parent: Benefits and Use Cases
+parent: Use Cases
 nav_order: 8
 ---
-#### Secure Control of Physical Devices & IoT Interactions
+### Secure Control of Physical Devices & IoT Interactions

 - **Scenario:** A user wants their AI assistant agent to control smart home devices (lights, thermostat, locks) via the device manufacturer's cloud API.
 The API needs assurance that the command originates from an entity genuinely authorized by the homeowner.